satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, suffers (Poschl and Koop, 2008;
+With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process and indeed, of science, suffers (Poschl and Koop, 2008;
 Smith, 2006).

 no objective standards -> journal hierarchy